 The short answer to ‘Do I see a Judge when I go to Court’ is no, as bankruptcies are now submitted online and there is no longer a need to attend court.
+The function of the Judge is now performed by the Adjudicator in Bankruptcy.

 We have now completed several hundred of these online applications and they are every bit as formidable as completing the former Statement of Affairs.
 The really tricky part is the income and expenditure, which invites people to claim all manner of non-allowable expenses and if you do, you will find yourself saddled with an Income Payments Agreement (IPA) for the next three years.